 In his counting house where nothing counts but more

-- "Pleasant Valley Sunday" combines Cut-and-Paste Suburb ("Rows of houses that are all the same") with Stepford Suburbia (the narrator wants to leave the town and its materialistic, narrow-minded citizens behind).
+- "Pleasant Valley Sunday" combines Cut-and-Paste Suburb ("Rows of houses that are all the same") with Stepford Suburbia (the narrator wants to leave the town and its materialistic, narrow-minded citizens behind).note

 - "The Door Into Summer" is both a denunciation of Greed and a commentary on The Vietnam War.
 The Villain Protagonist is a war profiteer who, like Citizen Kane, doesn't realize he's wasted his life pursuing power and profit until it's too late.

 - Psychedelic Rock: The echoing percussion on "Love is Only Sleeping", the reverb-drenched Last Note Nightmare at the end of "Pleasant Valley Sunday" and the processed vocal and spacey Moog sounds on "Daily Nightly" all count.

 - Questioning Title?: "What Am I Doing Hangin' 'Round?"

 - Record Producer: Chip Douglas, returning from Headquarters.
 He also plays bass and various other instruments.

 - Self-Deprecation: "What Am I Doing Hangin' 'Round?" starts with the narrator describing himself as "just a loudmouth Yankee".
 He later calls himself "a fool" for not pursuing a relationship with the Mexican girl.